Welcome to today's edition of the Rush 24-7 podcast.

 We have to expand health care.

-And if we don't these do these things, our national security is threatened.
+And if we don't do these things, our national security is threatened.

 You rip your own country in a national security statement.

-And in the process, you uh he acknowledges that Obama is in the in the in the midst of destroying the private sector.
+And in the process, he acknowledges that Obama is in the midst of destroying the private sector.

-Michael Barone, who is the dean of civility, the uh the dean of moderation in the media, even though he's an opinion guy, just comes right out in the Washington examiner and says, My God, folks, it's the Chicago Way in Washington.
+And Michael Barone today, Michael Barone, who is the dean of civility, the dean of moderation in the media, even though he's an opinion guy, just comes right out in the Washington Examiner and says, my God, folks, it's the Chicago Way in Washington.

-And he describes what the Chicago way is with a Linsky, he says, in Chicago.
+And he describes what the Chicago Way is with Alinsky.

-You threaten them, and you give you give the voters political theater, acting like you hate this industry or that industry, while you're in bed with the big guys running that industry.
+You threaten them and you give the voters political theater acting like you hate this industry or that industry while you're in bed with the big guys running that industry.

-Say, look, look, voters need a little political theater.
+He says, look, the voters need to lose political theater.

-So we're gonna rip you to shreds here, but under the table we're still buddies.
+So we're going to rip you to shreds here, but under the table, we're still buddies.

 He said, that's what's going on.